EricFarrell/Cybersecurity-Portfolio/Active Directory/Windows Defender Firewall/README.md

 ## Windows Defender Firewall with Advanced Security
 ### Objective
-- Block Inbound Connections for all profiles.
+- Block Inbound Connections for all profiles
-- Enable Firewall for all profiles.
+- Enable Firewall for all profiles
-- Don't store LAN Manager hash values on password change.
+- Don't store LAN Manager hash values on password change
-- Allow NTLMv2 and Refuse LM & NTLM.
+- Allow NTLMv2 and Refuse LM & NTLM
-- Disable network sharing.
+- Disable network sharing
-- Disable all services from the system.
+- Disable all services from the system

 On Windows Server 2019 I navigated to Windows Defender Firewall and changed the following options on the Domain Profile: